-This annual report on Form 10-K contains many forward-looking statements, which involve risks and uncertainties, such as our plans, objective, expectations and intentions.
+This annual report contains many forward-looking statements, which involve risks and uncertainties, such as our plans, objective, expectations and intentions.
 You can identify these statements by our use of words such as "may," "expect," "believe," "anticipate," "intend," "could," "estimate," "continue," "plans," or other similar words or phrases.
 Some of these statements include discussions regarding our future business strategy and our ability to generate revenue, income, and cash flow.
-We wish to caution the reader that all forward-looking statements contained in this Form 10-K are only estimates and predictions.
+We wish to caution the reader that all forward-looking statements contained in this annual report are only estimates and predictions.
 Our actual results could differ materially from those anticipated as a result of risk facing us or actual events differing from the assumptions underlying such forward-looking statements.
-Readers are cautioned not to place undue reliance on any forward-looking statements contained in this Annual Report on Form 10-K. Readers are cautioned not to place undue reliance on these forward-looking statements.
+Readers are cautioned not to place undue reliance on any forward-looking statements contained in this Annual Report.
+Readers are cautioned not to place undue reliance on these forward-looking statements.
 We undertake no obligation to update any of these factors or to publicly announce any change to our forward-looking statements made herein, whether as a result of new information, future events, changes in expectations or otherwise.